wenzel-lab/dxf-fix/README.md

 - Reconstructs independent closed paths from raw segments
 - Outputs clean `LWPOLYLINE`s suitable for fabrication and visualization
 - Provides a high-resolution debug overlay image to inspect snapping behavior
+- Falls back to saving open paths as `LINE`s when closure is not possible

 ## Installation